 What Is a Bone Graft?

 A bone graft is a surgical procedure that involves replacing lost bone mass in your jawbone by taking healthy bone from elsewhere in your body.
 Alternatively, we may choose to use donor bone or another material.
 The goal is for the remaining mass in your jawbone to fuse with the new bone mass to restore strength and structure to your jaw.
 With restored strength, your jaw will be able to successfully support dental implants.
+Ridge augmentation is a surgical procedure that uses bone graft material to strengthen your jaw by filling weakened sections.

 Types of Bone Grafts